MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

   //#define RGB_LED_W_PIN -1
 #endif
 ```
-Enable support for an RGB(W) LED connected to 5V digital pins, or an RGB(W) Strip connected to MOSFETs controlled by digital pins.
+Enable support for an RGB(W) LED connected to 5 V digital pins, or an RGB(W) Strip connected to MOSFETs controlled by digital pins.
 An inexpensive RGB LED can be used simply by assigning digital pins for each component.
 If the pins are able to do hardware PWM then a wide range of colors will be available.
 With simple digital pins only 7 colors are possible.

 Adds the [`M150`](/docs/gcode/M150.html) command to set the LED (or LED strip) color.
 If pins are PWM capable (e.g., 4, 5, 6, 11) then a range of luminance values can be set from 0 to 255.